Lewis-Garvin/Insight_Timer_Capstone/README.md

 - /data/teacher_batch_files

 # Usage
-The eight notebooks in this project are used to scrape data from Insight Timer's website, cleanse the resulting data, and finally to analyze it by creating data visualizations.
+The eight notebooks in this project are used to scrape data from Insight Timer's website, cleanse the resulting data, and finally to analyze it by creating data visualizations using the Python libraries matplotlib, seaborn, and Plotly.
 The table below shows the dependencies among the notebooks and the data files they read and create.
 Most of the scraping notebooks process and save their results in batches; each of these notebooks can be run multiple times to process a subset of batches.

 | Group | Notebook | Dependencies | Data Files Read | Data Files Created |
 | :----: | :----: | :----: | :----: | :----: |